RBI hikes repo rate by 35 bps to 6.25%, lowers FY23 GDP growth forecast to 6.8%

 Retail inflation slowed to 6.77% in October having stayed above the upper end of the RBI's 2-6% tolerance band all year, down from 7.41% in September and 7% in August.

-The smaller rate hike by RBI's Monetary Policy Committee (MPC) coincides with expectations that the US Federal Reserve will shift to smaller rate rises at its policy meeting later this month.
-Monetary Policy Committee had maintained its policy stance at ‘withdrawal of accommodation’, said Das.
+The smaller rate hike by RBI's MPC coincides with expectations that the US Federal Reserve will shift to smaller rate rises at its policy meeting later this month.

-Inflation is expected to remain above the 4% midpoint of the RBI's target for the next12 months, said Das.
+Inflation is expected to remain above the 4% midpoint of the RBI's target for the next 12 months, said Das.

 The RBI also has to consider the potential pressure on the rupee if it falls behind expected increases in US rates.